Individual causal effects from observational longitudinal studies with time-varying exposures: Notation and setting of interest

-Visualization of SCM \eqref{indSCM} is not straightforward, since $M_{\text{YY}_{i}}$, $M_{\text{AY}_{i}}$, $U_{\text{YY}_{i}}$ and $U_{\text{AY}_{i}}$ are arguments of the assignment of $Y_{hi}$.
-In a traditional DAG the nodes of these modifiers and receptiveness factors would point to the outcome as has been proposed by \cite{VanderWeele2007} for cross-sectional settings.
-From the graph based on this convention, as presented in Figure \ref{modvdw}, it is impossible to disentangle the role of $M_{\text{YY}_{i}}$ from the role of $M_{\text{AY}_{i}}$.
-Instead, one could directly point the nodes to the arrow representing the relation that is modified as demonstrated in Figure \ref{modalt} and was proposed before by \cite{Weinberg2007}.
-This representation allows us to illustrate that the effect size of causal relations in the SCM can change at the individual's level.
-With this representation it is also clear that the role of $U_{0i}$ is really different from the role of $U_{\text{AY}_{i}}$ and $U_{\text{YY}_{i}}$.
+A causal graph is induced by an SCM and visualizes the relations between exposure assignments, confounders and observed outcomes at a population level and can help during discussions on causal assumptions with experts \citep{Pearl2009book}.
+In a traditional visualization of the SCM \eqref{CH4indSCM}, the nodes of $\overline{\boldsymbol{M}}_{j-1}$ and $\boldsymbol{U}_{\text{AY}}$ would point to the outcome as has been proposed by \citet{VanderWeele2007} for cross-sectional settings.
+However, from the directed acyclic graph based on this convention, as presented in Figure \ref{CH4modvdw} for time-invariant modifiers $\boldsymbol{M}$, it is impossible to disentangle the role of $\boldsymbol{M}$ and $\boldsymbol{U}_{\text{AY}}$ from the role of $\boldsymbol{U}_{0}$.
+Instead, one could directly point the nodes to the arrow representing the relation that is modified as demonstrated in Figure \ref{CH4modalt} and was proposed before by \citet{Weinberg2007}.
+This representation allows us to illustrate that the effect size of causal relations in the SCM can change individually.

-In the remaining of this section we will present illustrating examples of SCMs and the corresponding distributions of the causal-effect measures.
+In the remainder of this section, we will present the SCM underlying an `ideal' crossover trial and a Gaussian linear mixed assignment example.
+Two other related examples can be found in Section \ref{CH4ex2} and Section \ref{CH4ex3} of the Supplementary Material.

-\subsubsection{The `ideal' crossover trial}
+\subsection{The `ideal' crossover trial}